Xramu/AgentforceVibesPlannerBoardLWC/project_board_prompt.md

 Create each window in a modular way, creating their own component for each window.
 When communicating between the components, use Salesforce standards and best practices.
 Share common functionality like Apex classes for fetching data and reuse code where ever possible and acceptable to keep it readable.

+NEVER use window.prompt for taking input from the user.

 Task Pool Window:
-Located on the left side of the project management table component, a window for showing all the tasks records.
+Located on the left side of the project management board component, a window for showing all the tasks records.
 Each task is sorted into a column inside the Task Pool window based on their Task Status value.
 Each possible task status has its own column inside the Task Pool window even if no tasks have that status.
 Fit everything neatly inside the Task Pool window but keep it's width limited to 25% at most.

 Task Calendar Window:
-Located in the middle of the project management table component, a window showing a grid of boxes that correspond to each week of the year.
+Located in the middle of the project management board component, a window showing a grid of boxes that correspond to each week of the year.
+The task calendar window should be the biggest window inside the project management board component, giving a quick visual representation of the year's tasks.
 Each week's box should have the week number written inside them on the top left corner.
 All the tasks that have their Completion Date set to that year should be shown inside the box of the week the date belongs to.
+If there are multiple tasks inside a single week, stack them vertically inside the week's box.

 A navigation bar displaying the currently selected year is located at the top of the task calendar window.
 The year to show should be the current year by default.